 I am an Assistant Professor in the Master of Public Health Program at DePaul University in Chicago.
 I specialize in quantitative methods and use quasi-experimental designs and demographic methods in my work.
 My research integrates sociological, biosocial, and life course approaches.

-Presently, my research agenda focuses on social determinants of health, particularly on how structural discrimination and social contextual mechanisms generate health disparities.
+Presently, my research agenda focuses on social determinants of health, particularly on how structural discrimination and social contextual mechanisms generate health disparities over the life course.
 My research interests also include maternal-child health and wellbeing, caregiving and intensive parenting, and the intergenerational transmission of health.
-My research has been published in Social Science and Medicine - Population Health, Social Science & Medicine, the American Journal of Preventive Medicine, Population Studies, and Population Research and Policy Review, and the Oxford Handbook of Women and the Economy.
+My research has been published in Social Science and Medicine - Population Health, Social Science & Medicine, the American Journal of Preventive Medicine, Population Studies, and Population Research and Policy Review, among others.

 Prior to joining DePaul, I was a postdoctoral fellow at the Institute for Policy Research at Northwestern University.
 In July 2020, I received my PhD in Sociology from the University of Wisconsin-Madison, where I was a predoctoral trainee at the Center for Demography and Ecology and the Center for the Demography of Health and Aging.
 I also hold a Master of Public Policy from the University of Chicago's Harris School, as well as a dual-B.A. in Anthropology and International Studies from the University of Illinois at Urbana-Champaign.